Location: The Property is part of C.C. Putnam State Forest and located off Brownsville Road in Stowe.

 Brownsville Forest is part of the Worcester Range: one of Vermont’s most wild and least protected mountain ranges.
 The State of Vermont has designated the Worcesters as a Highest Priority Area within the state and the region for maintaining biodiversity and an ecologically resilient landscape in the face of climate change.
 Protecting Brownsville Forest is a local conservation effort that will have a global impact.

 Public Access: Brownsville-Story Ridge Forest is open to the public for a variety of non-motorized recreational activities.
 A limited trail network is currently open to pedestrian use, and all trails on the property are closed to bikes until trail improvements can be made to meet industry standards for mountain bike trails.
 Click here to see a map of open pedestrian trails.

 Permitted uses of the property include:

 - wildlife observation

-Mountain biking, horseback riding, and motorized recreational activities are restricted to town roads.
+Mountain biking, horseback riding, and motorized recreational activities (including snowmobiling) are restricted to town roads.